yKvD89Sri8/PrivAuditor/README.md

 </h1>

 <h3 align="center">
-    <p>LLM-Adapters: An Adapter Family for Parameter-Efficient Fine-Tuning of Large Language Models </p>
+    <p>LLM-LeakageAuditor: A Privacy Assessment on a Family of Parameter-Efficient Fine-Tuning for Large Language Models </p>
 </h3>
-LLM-Adapters is an easy-to-use framework that integrates various adapters into LLMs and can execute adapter-based PEFT methods of LLMs for different tasks.
-LLM-Adapter is an extension of HuggingFace's PEFT library, many thanks for their amazing work!
-Please find our paper at this link: https://arxiv.org/abs/2304.01933.
+LLM-LeakageAuditor is an easy-to-use framework that integrates various adapters into LLMs and can execute adapter-based PEFT methods of LLMs for different tasks and asssess the privacy leakage risk.

 The framework includes state-of-the-art open-access LLMs: LLaMa, OPT, BLOOM, and GPT-J, as well as widely used adapters such as Bottleneck adapters, Parallel adapters, and LoRA.